Learn to map read

 Watercolour painting…collect objects from nature for a still life or photograph a tree or a view and come back to the woodburner to paint a unique momento of your holiday.
 We also have chickens, sheep and an Exmoor pony to pose for you.
 All equipment supplied.

 Lino printing We go for a short walk to take photos or gather objects to turn into a beautiful lino print souvenir.

-Christmas Crafts Make Christmas decorations in clay or glass, create your own swag from natural materials or bake christmas cookies to decorate as gifts or to hang on the tree.
+Christmas Crafts Make Christmas decorations, create your own swag from natural materials or bake christmas cookies to decorate as gifts or to hang on the tree.
 You can even make your own “Heirloom” Christmas fairy to adorn your tree for generations to come.

 All of our courses include coffee , tea and homemade biscuits at elevenses, cake for tea.
 The full day or weekend courses include homemade lunch at the barn or a picnic.